dbilanoski/cheat-sheets/windows/sysprep-procedures.md

 Generalizing the image removes computer-specific information such as installed drivers and the computer security identifier (SID).
 You can either use [Sysprep](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview?view=windows-11) by itself or Sysprep with an [unattend](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/) answer file to generalize your image and make it ready for deployment.

-Mostly this is used for generalizing and preconfiguring images for deployment.
+Mostly this is used for generalizing and pre-configuring images for deployment.

 ## Preparation

-Before standardizing the OS, configure Windows and install sofware you might want to include.
+Before standardizing the OS, configure Windows and install software you might want to include.

 Best to have it as follows:
 - Clean installation of the latest Microsoft Windows version
-- Windows update performed to have latests updates fully
+- Windows update performed to have latest updates fully
 - OS settings configured and Windows additional features installed

-**Useful batch script I generaly use in my enviroment**
+**Useful batch script from my own environment**

 ```batch
 REM Disable firewalls